sarvesh0611/healthChallengetracker/README.md

-Health Challenge Tracker🤸‍♂️
+Health Challenge Tracker

-Health Challenge Tracker is a web application for tracking and exploring workout activities.
-Users can add, filter, and view detailed workout progress.
+Health Challenge Tracker is a web application for tracking the progress of workout activities.
+In this application users can add, filter, and view detailed workout progress.

 ## Features

 - **Add Workout:** Add workout details including name, duration, and type.
 - **Filter Workouts:** Search workouts by name or filter by type.
 - **View Progress:** See detailed workout progress for each user.
-- **Pagination:** Navigate through users with pagination.

 ## Usage